Skip to main content

 Program curriculum

-The DNP Nurse Anesthesia program prepares highly motivated nurses to master advanced anesthesia techniques and provide exceptional patient care through a rigorous, evidence-based curriculum.
+The DNP Nurse Anesthesia (CRNA) program prepares highly motivated nurses to master advanced anesthesia techniques and provide exceptional patient care through a rigorous, evidence-based curriculum.

 Application requirements